aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/delimiterequationnode/_index.md

 ### getDelimiterShape() {#getDelimiterShape--}

+<b>@deprecated.</b> Please use the 'delimiterShape' property instead.
 Specifies the shape of delimiters in the delimiter object.

 ```javascript
 getDelimiterShape() : EquationDelimiterShapeType;